kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **X Permanent Points in All Saves**
 - This will require investment in Dexterity, Constitution, and/or Wisdom for Reflex, Fortitude, and Will saves respectively.
 Equipment that boosts one or all saves will also help.
 A Scout has better base growths than the other two classes, though the effect may be minimal with only a few levels in that class.

+**All 3 Armor Proficiency Feats**
+- Soldiers get this task for free, while Scouts and Scoundrels would have to spend tasks to achieve it.

+**All 3 Force Immunity Feats**
+- This task requires being a Jedi Sentinel, as these feats are granted automatically when reaching certain Jedi levels.
+The three feats are:
+  - Force Immunity: Fear (at Sentinel Level 1)
+  - Force Immunity: Stun (at Sentinel Level 6)
+  - Force Immunity: Paralysis (at Sentinel Level 12)

 **All Master-Level Blaster Feats**
 - This includes:
   - Master Power Blast
   - Master Rapid Shot
   - Master Sniper Shot

-**All Three Force Immunity Feats**
+**All Skills are Class Skills**
-- This task requires being a Jedi Sentinel, as these feats are granted automatically when reaching certain Jedi levels.
-The three feats are:
+- This task requires a level in Scoundrel and a level in Jedi Consular.
-  - Force Immunity: Fear (at Sentinel Level 1)
-  - Force Immunity: Stun (at Sentinel Level 6)
-  - Force Immunity: Paralysis (at Sentinel Level 12)

-**Implant Level 3**
+**All 3 Implant Feats**
-- This must be permanently obtained, not temporarily during a FLU or lost with a hotshot.
+- These must be permanently obtained, not temporarily during a FLU or lost with a Hotshot.
+Scouts can get at least some of these feats for free.
 You do not have to equip an implant to fulfill this task.

+**Equip X Alignment-Restricted Item(s)**
+- These require maintaining either light or dark alignment until the end of the run.
+If you lose alignment, these items will unequip the next time your game loads (either from a save or from a module transition).
+- Valid Light-restricted items include:
+  - *Solari Crystal*, from the Tomb of Naga Sadow
+  - *Qel-Droma Robes*, from the Shyrack Caves
+  - *Circlet of Saresh*, from the Ritual Beast in the Lower Shadowlands
+  - *Star Forge Robes*, from the Replicator Bin on the Star Forge
+- Valid Dark-restricted items include:
+  - *Marka Ragnos's Gauntlets*, from the Tomb of Marka Ragnos
+  - *Tulak Hord's Mask*, from the Tomb of Tulak Hord
+  - *Darth Revan's Robes*, from the Replicator Bin on the Star Forge

 **Improved Scoundrel's Luck**
 - You must get this specific feat; Master Scoundrel's Luck does not count, unless you also get Improved Scoundrel's Luck.
 This requires being a Scoundrel at the start.